jwestfall69/neogeo-diag-bios/docs/error_codes.md

 |  0x85 |    133 |       N/A |           N/A | [MEMCARD DATA](tests/68k/memcard_data.md) |
 |  0x88 |    136 |       N/A |           N/A | [MEMCARD ADDRESS](tests/68k/memcard_address.md) |

-#### 68k Errors, No Code:
+#### 68k Errors, No Error Code:
-The following are error messages do not generate an error code.
+The following are error messages that do not generate an error code.

 These are all associated with the [68k <=> Z80 Comm Test](tests/comm_test.md).